EINDEX/logseq-copilot/README.md

 - [x] 🆕 Browser new tab page queries: Add an option to show Logseq blocks on the browser's new tab page based on predefined or random queries.
 - [ ] QuickCapture & advance quick capture, easy and fast making note in Logseq.

-- ~~Enhance search ranking for better blocks: Implement a more sophisticated algorithm for ranking the blocks based on their relevance to the search query and the user preferences. 📊~~ Now this feature depends on Logseq Searing API
+- ~~Enhance search ranking for better blocks: Implement a more sophisticated algorithm for ranking the blocks based on their relevance to the search query and the user preferences. 📊~~ Now this feature depends on Logseq Searching API
-- ~~Query enhance to recall more blocks: Implement a more flexible and powerful query system for retrieving the blocks from the Logseq graph, such as using natural language or advanced operators. 🗣️~~ Now this feature depends on Logseq Searing API
+- ~~Query enhance to recall more blocks: Implement a more flexible and powerful query system for retrieving the blocks from the Logseq graph, such as using natural language or advanced operators. 🗣️~~ Now this feature depends on Logseq Searching API

 _Welcoming more ideas._